-Compiling R requires C99 or later: C11 and C17 are minor updates, but the substantial update planned for 'C23' (now expected ca April 2024) will also be supported.
+Compiling R requires C99 or later: C11 and C17 are minor updates, but the substantial update 'C23' (finally published in October 2024) is also supported for current versions of GCC and clang.

 As from R 4.3.0 there is support for packages to indicate their preferred C version.
 Macros CC17, C17FLAGS, CC23 and C23FLAGS can be set in config.site (there are examples there).
 Those for C17 should support C17 or earlier and not allow C23 additions so for example bool, true and false can be used as identifiers.
-Those for C23 should support new types such as bool.
+Those for C23 should support the new types such as bool.

 Some compilers warn enthusiastically about prototypes.
-For most, omitting -Wstrict-prototypes in C17FLAGS suffices.
+For most, omitting -Wstrictprototypes in C17FLAGS suffices.
 However, versions 15 and later of LLVM clang and 14.0.3 and later of Apple clang warn by default in all modes if -Wall or -pedantic is used, and may need -Wno-strict-prototypes.